 Chelsea Murphy is the State Director of Florida.

 Chelsea has been immersed in Florida politics for the past decade and advocated on behalf of various clients ranging from Fortune 500 companies, trade associations, non-profits, to local governments.
 More specifically to justice reform, she represented the largest and oldest private provider for re-entry programming in the state of Florida.
 She helped start two smart justice coalitions, and she’s represented a variety of mental and behavioral health stakeholders.

 Chelsea is based in Tallahassee where she lives with her husband and two children.

-Thomas Lyons is the State Director of Wisconsin.
+Marilyn Davidson is the State Director for Oklahoma.